robin-raymond/zax.io/concurrency.md

 #### Efficient `immutable` type data sharing and concurrency

-Types marked as `immutable` are an excellent example where this kind of optimization can be useful since an immutable type might need to allocate data for storage but once allocated not need modify contents ever again.
+Types qualified as `immutable` are an excellent example where this kind of optimization can be useful since an immutable type might need to allocate data for storage but once allocated not need modify contents ever again.
 Copying immutable variables from one instance to another could be expensive given each copy would need another allocation, a copy of the contents, and a deallocation when the immutable type is no longer needed.

 Rather than performing a copy whenever the immutable type is passed to functions, a simple `handle` pointer to the real data might be utilized.
 A `handle` pointer keeps a simple reference count to a type and disposes of the data when the final instance of a type is disposed and thus is perfectly suitable for `immutable` data sharing.
 While a `strong` pointer could be used instead of a `handle` type, a `strong` pointer incurs additional concurrency overhead every time a reference count is incremented or decremented since the reference count for `strong` pointers must be thread-safe.
 This overhead can cause a CPU to operate less efficiently as it can disrupt things like CPU branch predictability and CPU caches.